laurenchen0631/English-Learning/TOELF TPO/Listening/TPO 3/Set 4.md

+# A+ (大量細節考題)

 NARRATOR: Listen to a conversation between a student and a professor.

-MALE STUDENT: Hi, Professor Archer, you know how in class last week you said that you were looking for students who were interested in volunteering for your archaeology project?
+MALE STUDENT: Hi, Professor Archer, you know how in class last week you said that you were looking for students who were interested in volunteering for your *archaeology* project?

 FEMALE PROFESSOR: Of course, are you volunteering?